apache/tvm/docs/dev/index.rst

 It is hard to define a heuristic to make all of the choices.
 Instead, we will take a search and learning-based approach.
 We first define a collection of actions we can take to transform a program.
 Example actions include loop transformations, inlining, vectorization.
 We call these actions **scheduling primitives**.
 The collection of scheduling primitives defines a search space of possible optimizations we can make to a program.
-The system will use then searches over different possible scheduling sequence to pick the best scheduling combination.
+The system then searches over different possible scheduling sequence to pick the best scheduling combination.
 The search procedure is usually guided by a machine learning algorithm.

 We can record the best schedule sequence for an (possibly-fused) operator once the search is completed.
 The compiler can then just lookup the best schedule sequence and apply it to the program.
-Notably, this schedule application phase **exactly like** the rule-based transformations, enabling us to share the same interface convention with tradition passes.
+Notably, this schedule application phase is **exactly like** the rule-based transformations, enabling us to share the same interface convention with tradition passes.

 We use search based optimizations to handle the initial tir function generation problem.
 This part of the module is called AutoTVM(auto_scheduler).